JoseQuintas/hwgui_fork/contrib/qrcode/qrencode/Readme.txt

 2.5) Final instructions

-Be shure, that the following options are inserted in the *.hbp file or Makefile of your application:
+Be shure, that the following options are inserted in the *.hbp file, hbmk.hbm or Makefile of your application:

 -L../lib (or path to HWGUI library directory)